MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/what-is-information-protection.md

 Microsoft Information Protection is the common information protection stack that's leveraged by AIP's unified labeling client.
 For more information, see the [Microsoft 365 documentation](/microsoft-365/compliance/protect-information).

-> [!NOTE]
-> For details about the latest features and public preview version of the unified labeling client, see [Azure Information Protection unified labeling client - Version release history and support policy](rms-client/unifiedlabelingclient-version-release-history.md).
->
 ## AIP unified labeling client

 The Azure Information Protection unified labeling client extends labeling, classification, and protection capabilities to additional file types, as well as to the File Explorer and PowerShell.